GFB News Magazine

 Helene followed Tropical Storm Debby, which hit many of the same farmers on Aug.
 5. Both storms could not have come at a worse time for Georgia farmers, who were already facing economic hardship caused by inflation, high input costs and depressed commodity prices.
 Prior to the storms, U.S. Net Farm Income was projected to drop by $6.5 billion in 2024, following a decline of $35.6 billion in 2023.

 On Oct.
-10, Gov. Brian Kemp and Georgia Agriculture Commissioner Tyler Harper were joined by members of Georgia’s Congressional delegation and state legislators at a press conference in Treutlen County to discuss the damage Georgia’s agriculture and forestry sectors sustained.
+10, Gov. Brian Kemp and Georgia Agriculture Commissioner Tyler Harper were joined by members of Georgia’s Congressional delegation and state legislators at a press conference at the farm of brothers Terry and Ronnie Phillips in Treutlen County to discuss the damage Georgia’s agriculture and forestry sectors sustained.

-Agriculture and forestry are estimated to have $3.87 billion in overall known losses, according to the UGA College of Agricultural & Environmental Sciences (CAES) estimates.
+Agriculture and forestry are estimated to have $3.2 billion in direct losses according to preliminary estimates.

 "We depend on our farmers and timber growers to provide the food and fiber we use every day and that drives our economy as part of Georgia's No. 1 industry," said Kemp.
 "I'm urging all our local, state, and federal partners to join efforts in bringing them relief.
 That's why we're calling on the federal government and Congress to act quickly in appropriating relief funds and helping them rebuild their livelihoods."